hamzaarif727/hamzaarif727/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning C language and I'm new in it.
 - 💞️ I’m looking to collaborate on my id in twitter : btwitxhamza
-- 📫 How to reach me using my twitter or snapchat : the_hamzaeyyyy
+- 📫 Can reach me by my twitter or snapchat :the_hamzaeyyyy

 <!---
 hamzaarif727/hamzaarif727 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.